 We also keep careful records of each pup's reactions and personality to assist in placement.
 During their eighth week, we evaluate the puppies' temperaments, using the Avidog Puppy Evaluation Test (APET).
 This test enables us to make the best match between puppies and owners, as well as helping new owners develop a training plan for their pup’s first year.
 In addition, we do structural and conformation assessments.

 We have a long-term commitment to all the puppies we breed.
-We expect to remain in contact with our puppy owners throughout the dog's life (and often beyond).
-We provide information on the successes and health of each pup's parents and relatives, as well as suggestions on training, showing, and, if appropriate, breeding.
+We expect to remain in contact with our puppy owners throughout the dog's life.

 Despite our best efforts, we acknowledge that dog breeders are creating living beings and there is no way to produce perfect dogs.
 Even from the most conscientious breeders, health issues and physical flaws must be expected by breeders and buyers alike.
 As a breeder, we feel our requirement is to take responsibility for the dogs we have produced.
 We do so by warranting our dogs against genetic defect, offering a refund of half the purchase price for any dog debilitated by one of these diseases.
-Similarly, if any puppy purchased specifically for breeding has a disqualifying fault under AKC standards, we will reimburse the owner half the purchase price or offer a pup from a future breeding at half price.
-We do require that all these affected dogs be neutered prior to sending the refund but they do not need to be returned to us.
 However, we will always take any dogs of our breeding back at any time for any reason.

-application to us, we are happy to discuss our breeding program with you in greater detail.
+We are always happy to discuss our breeding program with you in greater detail.